beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

 ## Projects
 (located in the projects folder)
-- Keras Tutorial: Predicting Wine Type and Quality
+- Predicting Wine Type and Quality With Keras
-- Deep Learning with Python: Handwritten Digit Recognition
+- Handwritten Digit Recognition
-- Deep Learning with Python: Learning OR Operator
+- Learning OR Operator
 - Building a Feedforward Neural Network from Scratch
 - NLTK Chatbot Training and Implementation